supersonnic/aws-iot-challenge/README.md

 To facilitate testing, I have modified the main node.js program to read the sensor data from a sample file.
 The sample file was created using a Python program running on the Omega2+, collecting actual sensor data from the Circuit Playground over a 2-minute ride.
 The test program reads the file line-by-line in 1 second intervals, as if the data was being sent from the Circuit Playground sensors.
 The test program then appends a time stamp and device ID to the line and publishes the packaged JSON object to AWS IoT.
 This program would run on the Omega2+ (embedded Linux device) during a ride, therefore the timestamp would be reflective of the time the data was collected.

 ### For judges:
-Since you are given access to my AWS account as well as the certificate files in the zipped archive, you can used run this program on any device and observe that the data is being sent to my S3 bucket and visualize it.
+Since you will be given access to my AWS account as well as the certificate files in the zipped archive, you can used run this program on any device and observe that the data is being sent to my S3 bucket and visualize it.
 Following describes the steps:
 1. Clone this repository:
 2. Install NPM dependencies:
 3. Run the index-sample.js prgram: